d3coder/ICS-Hunter/README.md

 # ics-hunter
-a simple tcp port scanner that specially designed to track industrial control systems this tool is able to detect and display this items :
+a simple tcp port scanner that specially designed to track industrial control systems .this tool is able to detect and display this items :

 <ul>
 <li> - open ports</li>